satyakonmsft/skype-docs/Skype/UCWA/stopAudio_ref.md

 ---
 title: stopAudio
 description: Represents an operation to stop established AudioVideo.
-This token indicates The user has ability to renegotiate only audio.
+This token indicates the user has ability to renegotiate only audio.
 ---
 # stopAudio

  _**Applies to:** Skype for Business 2015_

 Represents an operation to stop established AudioVideo.
-This token indicates The user has ability to renegotiate only audio.
+This token indicates the user has ability to renegotiate only audio.

 ## Web Link